Recovery is just a phone call away.

 What Are The Physical Effects Of Xanax Addiction?

-1. Withdrawal Symptoms: Withdrawal from Xanax is particularly challenging and dangerous.
-Symptoms range from mild to severe and include anxiety, insomnia, headaches, nausea, sweating, tremors, muscle pain, and, in extreme cases, seizures and psychosis.
-These withdrawal symptoms are a significant barrier to quitting the drug and often necessitate medical supervision.
+- Withdrawal Symptoms: Individuals withdrawing from Xanax face significant challenges, experiencing symptoms that range from mild anxiety and insomnia to severe headaches, nausea, sweating, tremors, muscle pain, and, in extreme cases, seizures and psychosis.

-1. Physical Health Issues: Long-term Xanax addiction leads to various physical health problems.
-These include respiratory depression, especially when combined with other central nervous system depressants such as alcohol.
-Additionally, there is an increased risk of overdose, with life-threatening possibilities.
-Chronic use also leads to gastrointestinal issues, liver damage, and weakened immune system function.
+- Physical Health Issues: Long-term Xanax addiction leads to various physical health problems, including respiratory depression, increased overdose risk, gastrointestinal issues, liver damage, and weakened immune system function.

 How Does Xanax Use Impact The Respiratory System And Lead To Respiratory Depression?